seilanhiep/data/kh/source_data/ministry_of_rural_development/cambodia_well_map/2010/arsenic_concentration_hotspots_2010_metadata.md

 Attributes

-There is no attribute table with raster data format.
+There is no attribute table for raster data.